 Furthermore our commitment to PE and Sports has been recognised through achieving the Silver Sports Award and our cricket team received the ‘Arches Sports Team of Year’ award in 2017.

-SOCIAL, MORAL, SPIRITUAL & CULTURAL DEVELOPMENT
+SOCIAL, MORAL, SPIRITUAL & CULTURAL DEVELOPMENT, PSHCE & Philosophy for Children

 The school believes that Religious Education should provide a contemporary study of religion, preparing children for later life.
 The school bears in mind that Christianity is the largest faith within the UK, however we value and celebrate all other religions.
 We enjoy celebrating significant religious events, such as Eid and Christmas.
 Respect, tolerance and understanding for the beliefs of others is promoted as part of the curriculum.